tytydraco/yessleep/out/The_Obsidian_Staircase.md

 I was blind to the doctors and nurses around me.
-They held me down and sedated me.
-When I woke up again I was calmer.
-A doctor was by my bedside and pulled up a chair next to me.
+They had to strap me down to sedate me.

+When I woke up again I was much calmer.
+My head was dizzy.
+I felt like I was staring down a long dark corridor.
+A doctor was by my bedside.
+His expression was serious but empathetic.
+He pulled up a chair next to me.
 He looked like he was in his fifties and his hair was black and speckled with grey.
-“Good afternoon, Mr. Anthony Wyndthorn.
+“Good afternoon, Mr. Anthony Wynthorn.
 My name is Dr. Joshua Stern.”
-He paused.
-He seemed to be in the middle of picking the correct words.
-“Well, there’s no easy way to say this so I’ll just say it.
-Sometime last night you and your roommate” he glanced down at his clipboard, “Benjamin Harper were attacked by some kind of wild animal.
-What species is, of course, not yet known.
-Unfortunately, Ben did not survive.
+My vision cleared.
+Soon I felt hot pain all through my body.
+I felt like one giant bruise.
+Dr Stern paused.
+He was in the middle of picking the correct words.
+“Well, there’s no easy way to say this so I’ll just say it.”
+He coughed softly to clear his throat.
+“Sometime last night you and your roommate” he glanced down at his clipboard, “*Benjamin Harper*, were attacked by some kind of wild animal.
+What animal it was, is of course, not yet known.”
+He paused again.
+His gaze grew sympathetic.
+“Unfortunately, Ben did not survive.
 At least that’s what I heard from the cops before they left.

 You were unconscious until earlier this afternoon.
-You were very lucky you didn’t break any bones.
+You were very, *very* lucky you didn’t break any bones.
 We gave you the standard shots and course of antibiotics.
 Your wounds have been washed and stitched.
 We’re going to keep you overnight just to make sure everything’s in order.”
-He then suddenly added, “You understand?”
+He then suddenly added, “You understand?
+Do you have questions?”
 Then he eyed me for a long moment.
 “How’re you feeling?”
 I stared back at him hotly.
-My gaze betraying my annoyance.
+My gaze betrayed my annoyance.
 “Well I feel just fucking great, don’t I?
 Don’t I look great?
-What do you think?”
-My voice was croaky but it echoed through the room.
+Just saw my roommate ripped to pieces.
+What do you think?”My voice was croaky, dripping with sarcasm as it echoed through the room.
 Dr Stern looked back at me.
-“No need to be snippy.
-I just want to gauge the extent of your injuries.
+His eyes were wide and annoyed.
+“No need to be shitty with me.
+It’s my job to gauge the extent of your injuries.
 You’ve suffered a major trauma.
 Not just physically, but mentally.”
-His gaze softened.
-Suddenly I broke eye contact with him.
+His gaze suddenly softened.
+My anger waned.
+I felt suddenly ashamed for snapping.
+I broke eye contact.

 The memory of seeing Ben’s corpse flashed through my brain.

 The blood.
 The viscera.
+The gnawed bones.

 I couldn’t even tell what parts of him were left over.
 He’d been skinned.
 And eaten mostly to the bone.
 Then that thing.
 It had come out of the shadows of his room.
 Leapt at me.

 My breathing quickened.
-I felt my limbs shake from terror.
+I felt my limbs shake with horror.
 I winced in pain.
 I was covered in bruises and scratches and moving, even slightly, caused me great discomfort.

 Dr Stern continued to eye me.
-“We have therapists you could chat with before you leave.
-I’d highly recommend it actually.
-It will help you to heal faster psychologically.”
+“You know, we have therapists you could chat with before you leave.
+I’d highly recommend it actually.”
 I looked back up at him.
-My annoyance gone.
-All I could feel was terror and sadness.
+My annoyance completely gone.
+All I could feel now was horror and sadness.
 Ben had not been my favorite person but he’d not deserved to die like that.
 “Maybe I will.
 But not right now.
 I think I should just rest.
 Could you give me something to help me sleep?”
 Dr Stern agreed and left me the details of a local therapist he recommended.
 Before he left my room he turned to tell me, “and the cops want to interview you tomorrow morning.
 Just so you now.
 It’s just to get your side of things.”
 Then he smiled.
-I couldn’t help but smile back, his was so genuine.
+I couldn’t help but smile back; his was so genuine.
 “Okay, well I’m off home to the missus.
 Take that pill there if you need help sleeping.
 Hope you feel better.”
 Then he was gone.

-I was alone in my room for the first time since I had awoken.
+I was alone for the first time since I had awoken.
 My brain was still groggy from all the sedatives and I finally got a good look at my room.
 It was relatively nice for what must have been a public hospital.
-I had an ensuite bathroom but the room was small and the door to my room was within arms-reach of my bed.
+Despite having an ensuite bathroom my room was quite small.
+My room door was within arms-reach of my bed.
 I turned my head and tried to sit up slightly.
 I yelled in pain as my stitches pulled in my side.
 “Ahhgh” I grunted.